 Developer Resources: Application Development

-The Kite SDK (formerly Cloudera Development Kit) is a set of libraries, tools, and documentation focused on making it easier to build systems on top of the Hadoop ecosystem.
+The Cloudera Development Kit, or CDK for short, is a set of libraries, tools, and documentation focused on making it easier to build systems on top of the Hadoop ecosystem.

 - Presentation: Building Apps on Hadoop with the CDK (from InfoQ NYC 2013)

 There are a number of connectors available for accessing Hadoop data via ODBC or JDBC.